shoooe/Solidran/src/Solidran/Fibd/README.md

 To calculate the next step of the sequence we consider two cases:

- - we don't have started yet, in which case we are at the startin of the sequence and we will return `Step 1 1`
+ - we don't have started yet, in which case we are at the beginning of the sequence and we will return `Step 1 1`
- - otherwise, in which case we need to apply the above formula
+ - otherwise we need to apply the above formula

 And here's our `calcNext` function that takes `m` and the already calculated vector and just builds a new one with the next step on the front: